Mexican Please

 Ahh tortillas, the cradle of Mexican cuisine.
 It's surprisingly easy to make a batch of fresh, homemade corn tortillas that might just convert you over for life.
 So good! mexicanplease.com

-Next, we’ll separate the dough into golf ball sized chunks, rolling between the hands to form a smooth ball.
-This will make the tortillas about 4 inches across.
+Next, separate the dough into golf ball sized chunks, rolling them between your hands to form a smooth ball.

 Ahh tortillas, the cradle of Mexican cuisine.
 It's surprisingly easy to make a batch of fresh, homemade corn tortillas that might just convert you over for life.
 So good! mexicanplease.com